SIakovlev/CarND_Term1_P2/writeup_template.md

 ![Data processing][image2]

-The German Traffic Sign Database is very nonuniform, i.e. it contains more images of one traffic sign type than another.
+The German Traffic Sign Database is very nonuniform, i.e. it contains more images of one class than another.
 In addition the images belonging to one class can be very different from neural network point of view, i.e. the sign can be blurred, or shifted, or seen from different angles (which causes perspective distortion), etc. To model the data variations within a single class I decided to augment a dataset.
 Data augmentation was done in several ways:

 * **rotation** by a random angle (between -20 and 20 degrees) - models basic uncertainty of the sign angle with respect to the picture frame.
 * **translations** - models traffic signs at different positions on the picture
 * **affine transformation** - models perspective distortion effect ()
 * **brightness variation** - models variation of brightness level for original dataset
-* their combinations
+* their combinations (see function `image_augment(X)`)

 Here is an example of an original image and an augmented image with methods listed above:

 ![alt text][image3]

+The augmented dataset can be obtained in two ways:
-To get the augmented dataset I randomly apply transformations listed above to each element of the original dataset and stack them together.
-The augmented dataset contains two times more images than the original one, i.e. its shape`(69598, 32, 32, 3)`.
+* Nonbalanced set augmentation.
+I randomly apply transformations listed above to each element of the original dataset and stack them together (function `set_augment`).
+The augmented dataset contains two times more images than the original one, i.e. its shape`(69598, 32, 32, 3)` and has the same distribution of sign images across the sign types.
+* Balanced set augmentation (`set_augment_balanced`), i.e. transformations applied to the images of each class in such a way that the augmented set has uniform distribution of images across the classes.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.